-When Sabian ran into the kitchens, it was to find Arianna and Shamone staring intently at the iron a pot.
-They were so busy concentrating that they did not hear him enter.
+When Sabian ran into the kitchens, it was to find Arianna and Shamone staring at the iron a pot.
+They were so busy concentrating they did not hear him enter.

-Shamone and Arianna nearly jumped out of their skins.
+Shamone and Arianna almost jumped out of their skins.
 “Oh, it’s you.
 What do you want Sabian we’re busy?”

 “Hey, I’m not a vagrant,” Arianna objected.